w3c/distributed-tracing-wg/EXPLAINER.md

 We propose a set of HTTP headers which propagate a distributed trace and associated data, even when a request and its associated trace is served by multiple tracing providers.

+These headers can also be propagated by systems that are not monitored but still need to participate in the trace to allow end-to-end tracing.

+We further propose a header that can be used by tracing systems, cloud providers as well as application developers to propagate opaque properties between tiers.

 ![Trace Context Propagation](./assets/explainer_all_in_one.png "Trace Context Propagation")

 ## Why do we care?